 Northbrook woman gives 'Wheel of Fortune' a spin, donates winnings to Misericordia

-The retired teacher and librarian, who lives with her husband, Bob, at The Lodge of Northbrook, appeared Tuesday on the classic ABC 7 game show as part of its "Great American Cities" week, highlighting Chicago.
+The retired teacher and librarian, who lives in Northbrook with her husband, Bob, appeared Tuesday on the classic ABC game show as part of its "Great American Cities" week, highlighting Chicago.
+She was joined by Gina Evans of Chicago and Bartlett's Jake Barrutia on the "Wheel" episode taped Sept.
+2 in Culver City, California.

-Along with an online application and virtual audition, she and her two fellow contestants had to submit a video explaining why they'd be good guests.
+Along with an online application and virtual audition, contestants had to submit a video explaining why they'd be good guests.

 One of the Romniaks' three adult children, Christopher, inspired her submission.